gate-computer/gate/README.md

 The Go programs can be built with `make bin`.
 It downloads some dependencies to various directories under GOPATH.
 In addition to them, these are required:

-  - Go 1.8 (or 1.7 if you don’t build the server)
+  - Go 1.8 (or 1.7 if you don't build the webserver)
-  - libcapstone-dev is needed by the runner
+  - libcapstone-dev is needed by gate-runner

 The programming interface libraries can be built with `make devlibs`: